-Card Not Present “Tyre Scam”
+Card Holder Not Present “Tyre Scam”

-The IGA has received multiple reports from members across the country who have been targeted by Card Not Present “tyre scams”, where goods (often tyres) or vehicles are purchased over the phone using stolen credit card details.
+The IGA has received multiple reports from members across the country who have been targeted by Card Holder Not Present “tyre scams”, where goods (often tyres) or vehicles are purchased over the phone using stolen credit card details.

 This is a very common scam which happens nationwide on both credit and debit cards, and the RMI Legal team advised that they are continuing to receive queries regarding businesses losses due to tyres purchased with stolen credit card details.